HashemAlhariry/Compiler/README.md

 - A node root, which is the root of the constructed parse tree.
 - A constructor.
 - A parse function that calls the start rule in the grammar.
-- Each grammar rule almost has a function.
+- Each grammar rule has a function.
 - This function return its suitable node data type from parse tree.